cosmos/cosmos-sdk/tools/cosmovisor/README.md

 Alternatively, for building from source, simply run `make cosmovisor`.
 The binary will be located in `tools/cosmovisor`.

 :::warning
+Installing cosmovisor using `go install` will display the correct `cosmovisor` version.
-Building from source using `make cosmovisor` won't display the correct `cosmovisor` version.
+Building from source (`make cosmovisor`) or installing `cosmovisor` by other means won't display the correct version.
 :::

 ### Command Line Arguments And Environment Variables